Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Passive Physical Equivalents vs Passivity

-The passivity of $Z_{null}^{SDEA^{P {\text -} P}}(s)$ is checked according to Theorem~\ref{theorem:positivereallness}.
-Theorem~\ref{theorem:SDEAPPnulltheorem} presents the necessary and sufficient conditions for the passivity of SDEA under VSIC while rendering null impedance.
+Proposition~\ref{theorem:SDEAPPvoigttheorem} presents the necessary and sufficient conditions for the passivity of SDEA under VSIC while rendering Voigt models which is presented in Eqn. (\ref{eqn:SDEAvoigtPP}).

-\begin{theorem} Consider null impedance rendering for SDEA under VSIC as in Figure~\ref{fig:VSICclosed}, where the torque and velocity controllers consist of proportional gains $G_t$ and $G_m$, respectively.
-Let the physical plant parameters be positive, while the controller gains are allowed to be negative.
-Then, the following expressions constitute the necessary and sufficient conditions for the passivity of $Z_{null}^{SDEA^{P {\text -} P}}(s)$: \begin{enumerate} \item[(i)] $(B_m+G_m) \ge 0$, \textrm{and} \item[(ii)] $\alpha+1 \ge 0$. \end{enumerate} \end{theorem}
+\begin{proposition} Consider Voigt model rendering with SDEA under VSIC as in Figure~\ref{fig:VSICclosed}, where the torque and velocity controllers consist of proportional gains $G_t$ and $G_m$, respectively.
+Let the physical plant parameters be positive, while the controller gains are allowed to be negative as long as the inner motion control loop is asymptotically stable.
+Then, the following inequalities serve as the necessary and sufficient conditions for establishing the passivity of $Z_{Voigt}^{SDEA^{P{\text -}P}}\!(s)$: